BZoennchen/supercollider-book/_sources/intro.md

 >We might be in a collective state of existential crisis, but we are to busy to notice it.

-Technology should not be trusted naively, instead we should think about it in depth.
+The current Zeitgeist is technological.
+By that I mean that nowadays societies are still critical of the usage of technology but not of so much of technology itself.
+The assumption is that humans are still in control of technology, therefore, it is us who decide if technology can be used for something good or bad.
-Our general understanding of technology is inherently humanistic, that is, we think of it as something seperated from us; something over that we can rule; something that we can control perceisly.
+This understanding of technology as something neutral is inherently humanistic, that is, we think of it as something seperated from us; something over that we can rule; something that we can control perceisly.
-From that viewpoint, technology is by definition something non-human.
+From that subject-object viewpoint, technology is by definition something non-human.
 It can be used for the good, the bad, the ugly, and the beautiful and we can decide what to do with it.

-Nowadays this viewpoint is challenged by the advances in *artificial "intelligence"*, especially the branch of *machine learning*.
+However, this viewpoint is increasingly challenged by the advances in *artificial "intelligence"*, especially the branch of *machine learning*.
 The line between controlling and being controled gets more and more blurred.

 >[...] there is an idea that technology is in its essence something human beings have under their control.
 In my opinion, that is not possible.
 Technology is in its essence something that human beings cannot master of their own accord. -- Heidegger

 Technology is neither inherently progressive nor repressive.
 We must rethink technology as something that, like nature, is not strictly separated from us.
-It is an extension of the human body and the human mind.
+It is an extension of the human body and the human mind in so far that it shapes our *mode of being*.
 Technology shapes our way of communication and our material realities;
 it opens up spaces of possibilities but, at the same time, closes the door to preexisting ways of life.